 This event is attended by more than 100 individuals who hear presentations on state and federal legislative issues facing the business community.
 Key speakers in the past have included U.S. Congressman John Spratt and State Sen. Wes Hayes.
 The breakfast also includes recognition of all elected officials as well as networking time to share ideas and concerns with these leaders.

-The Chamber Membership Luncheons are held on the fourth Wednesday of every month.
+The Chamber Membership Luncheons are held four times a year.
 The Chamber invites local and regional leaders to inform/update Chamber members on specific areas of current interest to the local business community.

 Rock Hill Area Council Education Awards Breakfast